tkntjsdw/fast-dna/CONTRIBUTING.md

 When you submit a pull request, a CLA-bot automatically determines if you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Follow the instructions provided by the bot.
 You only need to do this once across all repositories using our CLA.

 ## Guiding principle
-Owners, the steering committee, collaborators, code owners and contributors work in concert with one another on behalf of the FAST-DNA community and prioritize the communities interests over their own.
+Owners, the steering committee, collaborators, code owners, and contributors work in concert with one another on behalf of the FAST-DNA community and prioritize the communities interests over their own.

 The development, release, and work management processes must reflect this principle.
 Accepting contributions to the project requires a review by collaborators.